zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 A “heating element” is something that becomes hot t hrough the use of electricity, and that electricity creates heat.
 Heating elements  are actually not used typically in either a boiler or a furnace system.
 A heating e lement would be used in an electric heater.
 Some people have, in addition to a  heating system in their houses, electric heaters that they put in individua l rooms when they want just one room to be warmer than another.
 Those electrical he aters have heating elements that get hot because the electricity is going throu gh them, and that creates hot air around the heating element.

 A “fan” (fan) is something that moves air.
 A furnac e system has hot air which is then moved by fans to different parts of the house from the furnace to the rooms where you need the heat.
 An electric heater also us es typically a fan, although not all do.
 Finally, we have the word “ductwork” (d uctwork).
-“Ductwork” refers to the tubes or passages that go from the furnace to t he individual rooms of the house through which the hot air goes.
+“Ductwork” refers to the tubes or passages that go from the furnace to the individual rooms of the house through which the hot air goes.

-So, if you walk into a house and you see, usually o n the ceiling, an opening that has metal bars over it, that’s probably connected t o a duct.
+So, if you walk into a house and you see, usually o n the ceiling, an opening that has metal bars over it, that’s probably connected to a duct.
 Those “ducts” are basically big tubes that are connected to the furna ce.
 The furnace sends the hot air through those ducts into the individual rooms.
 If you see, on the other hand, metal radiators, either by the floor or against the  wall, that house has a boiler system.

 Janice says, “I know that we should install one sys tem for the whole house, but that would be expensive.”
 Dan says, “More expensive  than fixing two separate systems?”
 Janice doesn’t really answer the question .
 Instead, she asks another question, “Is this going to cost a lot?” meaning is  what Dan is going to do today to fix these two systems going to cost a lot of money?